-When chosing the right grind size for your batch brew coffee, start with a medium grind size and adjust towards a coarser grind setting if you find the flow rate is too slow and the coffee a touch bitter.
+When choosing the right grind size for your batch brew coffee, start with medium grind size and adjust towards a coarser grind setting if you find the flow rate is too slow and the coffee a touch bitter.
 For larger batch brews increase the coarseness of your grind size.

 Transfer the ground coffee into your rinsed paper filter.
 You want the coffee ground sitting nice and flat in the filter.
 Fit the filter basket and server to your batch brewer.